rdkcentral/Lightning-SDK/docs/plugins/profile.md

 ## Available methods

-When you call a method without params it will _return_ the Profile information.
+When you call a method without params it will _return_ the Profile information in the form of a promise.
 If you pass params, it will _update_ the Profile information.

 ### ageRating

 Gets the ageRating.
+Returns `adult` by default

 ```js
 Profile.ageRating()